kyjung2357/specular-differentiation/README.md

 ## LaTeX notation

-To use the specular differentiation symbol in your LaTeX document, please refer to the following instructions.
+To use the symbol for specular differentiation in your LaTeX document, please refer to the following instructions.

 ### Setup